• Oct 06, 2025

 These businesses should be especially concerned with robust money mule detection and prevention measures.

-Here are the red flags of a potential money mule:
+Red flags of a potential money mule include:

-• The customer has recently started to receive funds with a dubious origin that they can’t explain
+• Receiving funds from unknown sources.
+The customer has recently started to receive funds with a dubious origin that they can’t explain.

-• The customer received high deposits in quick succession from different locations of third parties
+• Multiple deposits from different locations in a short time frame.
+The customer received high deposits in quick succession from different locations or third parties.

-• The customer receives deposits and then soon after withdraws the amount
+• Short intervals between deposits and withdrawals.
+The customer receives deposits and then soon after withdraws the amount.

-• The customer’s incoming or outgoing payments come from high-risk countries
+• Transactions involving high-risk jurisdictions.
+The customer’s incoming or outgoing payments come from high-risk countries.

-• The customer deposits cash via ATMs across multiple accounts using a single card or mobile number.
+• Cash deposits into multiple accounts.
+The customer deposits cash via ATMs across multiple accounts using a single card or mobile number.

 This is a checklist with the red flags; feel free to save it to your device.